 Each April, visitors have the opportunity to experience more than 400 unique U.S. national parks for free during free National Parks Week.
-Our guide to national parks has info about some of the most awe-inspiring parks open to the public.
-From Sequoia National Park to Channel Islands National Park, adventure awaits.

 Each year in the month of April, National Park Week promotes the natural beauty widely available across the entire expanse of the U.S. To make the experience even better, weekends are free during National Park Week, which might give you extra motivation to explore at least one of the more than 400 unique national parks scattered across the country.

 Most of Sequoia National Park is designated wilderness, accessible only by foot or on horseback.
 Located in the southern Sierra Nevada mountain range, the park contains five of the 10 largest trees in the world and boasts a range of elevations, from frigid alpine peaks to milder foothills.

 There’s more than just sequoia groves at the park.
 It’s also home to hundreds of caves, including California’s longest cave at more than 20 miles.
 The only one open to visitors is Crystal Cave, the park’s second longest at more than 3.4 miles, filled with stunning, fragile marble formations.

 Joshua Tree National Park spans nearly 800,000 acres in Southern California between two ecologically distinct deserts.
 Many birds, mammals, reptiles, and insects depend on its twisted, spiky namesake for food and shelter.
 The nature trails and surreal rock formations make it a favorite destination for birders, hikers, and rock climbers.

 Crater Lake National Park